Volunteer Opportunities

 Public Programs Manager Roslyn Rivas educates festival goers about birds at our Raptorama! program at Jamaica Bay.
 Photo: NYC Bird Alliance

 Public Festival volunteers engage the public at NYC Bird Alliance festivals, primarily held on Saturdays and Sundays across New York City.
 Volunteers should be able to communicate comfortably with festival participants about conservation and wild birds.
-Contact Public Programs Manager Roslyn Rivas at rrivas@nycbirdalliance.org with any questions.
+Contact Public Programs Manager Tasha Naula at tnaula@nycbirdalliance.org with any questions.

 Interested in volunteering?
 Please fill out our quick and easy form to indicate your availability and we will be in touch when opportunities arise!